-Recently, two out of five companies have noted a security breach (according to data from the Computerworld 2020 report).
+According to the FBI's cybercrime has increased by over 300% since the beginning of the pandemic.
 We provide suggestions as to what one should do to make their company better protected against hacker attacks.

 A company near Łódź, producer of metalware, received an invoice from one of its regular suppliers.
 It included all the usual data, the sender’s address, and the sender’s name.
 A person from their accounts section wrote to advice about the change of their bank account number, as the supplier had moved its account to another bank.
 The invoice was paid on Wednesday, and two days later, the supplier sent an identical invoice, only that its bank account number was as it always had been… The company off Łódź lost a few hundred thousand zlotys, because the invoice with the fake bank account number had been sent to it by a criminal offender.

 Poznań, a medium-sized company which sells its products online.
 On Monday, when the warehouse staff set off to start packing goods ordered during the weekend, it turned out that the warehouse system was not operating...
 They reported the problem to an IT specialist and received a clear answer: all computers in the company had been blocked by criminal perpetrators who are demanding a ransom...